GabeScott/standard-works-vault/General Conference/2015 October - You Are Not Alone in the Work.md

 # You Are Not Alone in the Work

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the October session of the 2015 General Conference*

+>*As you move from one priesthood service to another, you will see the Lord is in the work with you.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/10/you-are-not-alone-in-the-work?lang=eng)

 My beloved brethren, we are grateful that the Lord has called Elder Ronald A. Rasband, Elder Gary E. Stevenson, and Elder Dale G. Renlund as Apostles of the Lord Jesus Christ.
 Our hearts, our prayers, and our faith sustain them.

 We know of their great capacity.
 Yet they will need reassurance in their calls, as we all do, that the Lord is with them in His work.
 The newest deacon needs that confidence, as does the most experienced high priest who receives a new call.